Where did the mars water go?

 But this explanation was not sufficient to explain the loss of only a small amount of water.

-However, satellite observations and analyzes made by the various vehicles sent to Mars showed that they actually included much more than that.
+However, satellite observations and analyzes by the various rovers sent to Mars showed that they actually included more.

 Additionally, studying the level of deuterium on Mars, which forms a small fraction of hydrogen and escapes less into space because it is heavier, also did not adhere to atmospheric escape theories alone.